python/cpython/Doc/library/inspect.rst

 The interpreter stack
 ---------------------

-When the following functions return "frame records," each record is a :class:`FrameInfo` object.
+When the following functions return ":class:`FrameInfo` objects," each record is a :class:`FrameInfo` object.
 For backwards compatibility these objects allow tuple-like operations on all attributes except ``positions``.
 This behavior is considered deprecated and may be removed in the future.